 One of the world’s most powerful anti-inflammatory agents comes from the oil of copaiba trees—trees native to the Amazon rainforest that grow to more than 100-feet tall.
 For centuries, Amazonian natives used copaiba oil in folk remedies far before it became known in the 21st century for relieving pain, alleviating stress, and fighting bacteria.
+Due to its incredible health benefits, copaiba is still being used today.
+Relieve MONQ personal aromatherapy diffuser contains copaiba and is the perfect option for pain and headache relief.

 History of Copaiba